I3S-ESSnet/Documents/wp3/wp3-input-result-of-project.md

 * PXWeb on Azure
 * Try the GCP platform yourself (as a step by step guide to create a Google cloud project and a service account)

-The development track in the Toulouse hackathon served as input to implementing the blueprint as well as the deliveries in WP3 for service containerization.

-> Short description of the process and draft vs final delivery
+Both the Toulouse and Rome hackathons served as important meetings for the delivery to implementing the blueprint, in addition we arranged several deployathons in the autumn of 2020 in which developers met and solved technical issues related to the implemenation of the platform and the shared statistical services.
+Some technical issues and the how we experienced the collaboration between WPs in containerizing services is documented in [Report on lessons learned](https://ec.europa.eu/eurostat/cros/system/files/i3s_-_d3-3_final.pdf) and the platform deployathon chapter of the document [Cloud platform implementing the Blueprint](https://ec.europa.eu/eurostat/cros/system/files/i3s_-_d3-1-2_final.pdf).

 ## Task 3-2: Service containerization